Skip to content

 There are a number of factors which increase a person's risk of developing esophageal cancer.
 They include:

-In addition, certain groups -- men, the elderly, and African-Americans -- are at greater risk for esophageal cancer.
+In addition, certain groups -- men, the elderly, and people who are obese -- are at greater risk for esophageal cancer.
+Risk of adenocarcinoma of the esophagus is higher in white men, but squamous cell carcinoma of the esophagus is more common in Asian men and men of color.

 To diagnose esophageal cancer, your doctor will review your symptoms, medical history, and examine you.
-In addition, he or she may order certain blood tests and X-ray exams.
+In addition, they may order certain blood tests and X-rays.

 Tests for esophageal cancer may include:

-• Barium X-ray where you drink a liquid which coats your esophagus.
+• Barium swallow X-ray, in which you drink a liquid that coats your esophagus.
 This makes the esophagus stand out on the X-ray so that your doctor can identify certain problems.

-• Endoscopy: the doctor passes an endoscope, a thin, lighted tube, down your throat into your esophagus in order to examine it.
+• Endoscopy: the doctor passes an endoscope, a thin, lighted tube, down your throat into your esophagus to examine it.
+Endoscopic ultrasound uses sound waves to provide more information about the extent of tumor involvement in nearby tissues.

 • Biopsy: during an endoscopy, the doctor can take cells or tissue from your esophagus.
-The cells are examined under a microscope for signs of cancer.
+The cells are examined under a microscope for the presence of cancer.

-Other tests, including computed tomography (CT) scans, may be performed to determine if the cancer has spread, or metastasized, outside of the esophagus.
+Other tests, including computed tomography (CT) scans, positron emission tomography (PET) scan, thoracoscopy, and laparoscopy, may be performed to determine if the cancer has spread, or metastasized, outside of the esophagus.
 This process is called "staging."
 The doctor needs this information in order to plan your treatment.

 The stages of esophageal cancer are given a number (I through IV); the higher the number, the more advanced the cancer.
 The stages are:

 • Stage 0.
-The cancer is in the cells that line the esophagus.
+Abnormal cells (not yet cancer) are found only in the layer of cells that line the esophagus.

-• Stage I. The cancer has moved to the next layer of cells in the esophagus.
+• Stage I. Cancer cells are found only in the layer of cells that line the esophagus.

 • Stage II.
-The cancer is in the outer wall of the esophagus.
-In addition, the cancer may have spread to the lymph nodes (small glands that are part of the immune system).
+The cancer has reached the muscle layer or the outer wall of the esophagus.
+In addition, the cancer may have spread to 1 to 2 nearby lymph nodes (small glands that are part of the immune system).

 • Stage IV.
 This is the most advanced stage.
-The cancer has spread to other organs in the body as well as to lymph nodes far from the esophagus.
+The cancer has spread to other organs in the body and/or to lymph nodes far from the esophagus.

 There are several tests to determine the stage of esophageal cancer, including: